Yanderuri/dotfiles/README.md

 # vy_setup
-Personal repo to rebuild any Debian system.
+Personal repo to rebuild any Arch system.

 ## To do:
-- [ ] Automate installing Oh-my-posh
+- [ ] Fix the symlinks
-- [ ] Modify to also work on Fedora
+- [ ] Stop procrastinating on classwork
+- [ ] NixOS?